AradArvin/basic-python-knowledge/README.md

 ### Managing resources

 In any programming language, the usage of external resources like file operations or database connections is very common.
 But these resources are limited in supply.
 Therefore, the main problem lies in making sure to release these resources after usage.
 If they are not released then it will lead to resource leakage and may cause the system to either slow down or crash.
 It would be very helpful if users have a mechanism for the automatic setup and teardown of resources.
 In Python, it can be achieved by the usage of context managers which facilitate the proper handling of resources.
-The with statement in Python is a quite useful tool for properly managing external resources in your programs
+The with statement in Python is a quite useful tool for properly managing external resources in your programs.

 ### with statement